patricia-bettio/5semester_HTML5andCSS3exercises/ReadMe.md

 - With CSS and media queries, but without Flexbox or Grid
 - With Flexboxand no media queries
 - With Grid (media queries are optional)The website will looklike thison a wideviewport:

+3 - SASS
+- Use Sass in the KEA Restaurant website.
+- Use Sass in the William Shakespeare Grid website.
+In both cases, try to use as many elements of Sass as possible, as long as they contribute anything positive.